Agathis australis: Regeneration and life history

 Just as the niche of kauri is differentiated through its interactions with the soil, it also has a separate regeneration 'strategy' compared to its broadleaf neighbours.
-The relationship is very similar to the podocarp-broadleaf forests further south.
-Kauri demand much more light and require larger gaps to regenerate than such broadleaf trees as puriri and kohekohe that show far more shade tolerance.
+This relationship is very similar to the podocarp-broadleaf forests further south.
+Kauri demand much more light and require larger gaps to regenerate than such broadleaf trees as pūriri and kohekohe, which show far more shade tolerance.
 Unlike kauri, these broadleaf species can regenerate in areas where lower levels of light reach ground level, for example from a single branch falling off.
 Kauri trees must therefore remain alive long enough for a large disturbance to occur, allowing them sufficient light to regenerate.
 In areas where large amounts of forest are destroyed, such as by logging, kauri seedlings are able to regenerate much more easily due not only to increased sunlight, but their relatively strong resistance to wind and frosts.
 Kauri occupy the emergent layer of the forest, where they are exposed to the effects of the weather; however, the smaller trees that dominate the main canopy are sheltered both by the emergent trees above and by each other.
 Left in open areas without protection, these smaller trees are far less capable of regenerating.

 When there is a disturbance severe enough to favour their regeneration, kauri trees regenerate en masse, producing a generation of trees of similar age after each disturbance.
 The distribution of kauri allows researchers to deduce when and where disturbances have occurred, and how large they may have been; the presence of abundant kauri may indicate that an area is prone to disturbance.
 Kauri seedlings can still occur in areas with low light but mortality rates increase for such seedlings, and those that survive self-thinning and grow to sapling stage tend to be found in higher light environments.

-During periods with less disturbance kauri tends to lose ground to broadleaf competitors which can better tolerate shaded environments.
+During periods with less disturbance, kauri tends to lose ground to broadleaf competitors which can better tolerate shaded environments.
 In the complete absence of disturbance, kauri tends to become rare as it is excluded by its competitors.
-Kauri biomass tends to decrease during such times, as more biomass becomes concentrated in angiosperm species like towai.
+Kauri biomass tends to decrease during such times, as more biomass becomes concentrated in angiosperm species like tōwai.
 Kauri trees also tend to become more randomly distributed in age, with each tree dying at a different point in time, and regeneration gaps becoming rare and sporadic.
-Over thousands of years these varying regeneration strategies produce a tug of war effect where kauri retreats uphill during periods of calm, then takes over lower areas briefly during mass disturbances.
-Although such trends cannot be observed in a human lifetime, research into current patterns of distribution, behavior of species in experimental conditions, and study of pollen sediments (see palynology) have helped shed light on the life history of kauri.
+Over thousands of years, these varying regeneration strategies produce a tug of war effect where kauri retreats uphill during periods of calm, then takes over lower areas briefly during mass disturbances.
+Although such trends cannot be observed in a human lifetime, research into current patterns of distribution, behaviour of species in experimental conditions, and study of pollen sediments (see palynology) have helped shed light on the life history of kauri.